-The UK Talent Team is a collaboration between UK Sport and the English Institute of Sport (EIS).
+The Performance Pathways Team is a collaboration between UK Sport and the English Institute of Sport (EIS).
 It supports World Class Programmes to identify and develop talented athletes and the construction of the underpinning support systems.
-Funded as part of UK Sport’s eight year strategic investment into development, the UK Talent Team’s work focuses on the 714 development (Podium Potential) athletes, and their coaches and managers who have the capacity to impact on future Olympic and Paralympic games.
+Funded as part of UK Sport’s eight year strategic investment into development, the team’s work focuses on the 714 development (Podium Potential) athletes, and their coaches and managers who have the capacity to impact on future Olympic and Paralympic games.

-The work of the UK Talent Team focuses on supporting sports to improve their systems of performance development through the following four work areas:
+The work of the Performance Pathways Team focuses on supporting sports to improve their systems of performance development through the following four work areas:

 1.Providing thought provoking, educational opportunities to development coaches and managers through bespoke Masterclass workshops covering an array of topics unique to the ‘elite developing athlete’ i.e. talent profiling, tracking and benchmarking and junior to senior transitions

 2.Enabling sports to benchmark their performance development pathways against world best using specialist diagnostic tools

 3.Undertaking innovative research projects to gain a greater understanding of the route to excellence in elite sport